 CARA continues to raise awareness of the plight of Syrian academics and to lobby key players, as well as developing a number of complementary initiatives to help support a greater number in the region.
 CARA’s work is only limited by its resources.

 Eligibility Only those who hold, or until recently held, a paid post as a lecturer and/or a researcher in a higher education institution or equivalent are eligible for CARA support.
-Please contact email@example.com to request an enquiry form.
-The Fellowship Scheme is delivered in partnership with the CARA Scholars at Risk UK Universities Network, 92 UK universities collaborating to promote and defend academic freedom and provide practical support to academics in need.
+Please contact firstname.lastname@example.org to request an enquiry form.
+The Fellowship Programme is delivered in partnership with the CARA Scholars at Risk UK Universities Network.

 Although CARA is unable to support students who do not meet the above eligibility criteria, Universities UK (UUK) and a group of concerned organisations with a wider student remit are lobbying the UK Government and UKBA on behalf of Syrian students stranded in the UK whose Syrian funding has been cut off or blocked.

 1. British Council has clarified that it is only able to support those who are sponsored under the Syrian Higher Education Capacity Building fund as administered by the British Council (BC-SHECB) with £2,000 for the first three months to be repeated on a rolling basis subject to any change in circumstances.
 The British Council is not however able to assist those sponsored under the Syrian Higher Education Capacity Building fund but not administered via the British Council (SHECB).
 Your application has to be supported by your UK university.

 2. Self-funded If you are self-funded you should still be able to access transferred funds.
 Where international banks are refusing to accept payments due to in-house policies, the Treasury have put measures in place to licence individuals to receive sums under a certain threshold.